Atul-Aditya-2435/weather/README.md

 # Weather Application

 ## Overview
-This project is a simple weather application that fetches real-time weather information for any city.
-It leverages open APIs to provide current temperature, weather conditions, and other relevant details.
-The application is designed for learning and practical implementation of API integration and UI design.
+This project is a simple weather application that fetches and displays real-time weather information for any city.
+It uses an external API to provide details like temperature, weather conditions, and humidity, presented through a user-friendly interface.

 ## Features
-- Fetches real-time weather data for any city.
+- **City Weather Search**: Retrieve real-time weather information by entering the city name.
-- Displays temperature, weather conditions, and additional details like humidity.
+- **Weather Details**: Displays temperature, weather conditions, and humidity.
-- Simple and user-friendly interface.
+- **Responsive Design**: Optimized for both desktop and mobile use.

 ## Technologies Used
-- **Programming Language:** Python/JavaScript (or mention the language you used)
+- **Frontend**: HTML, CSS, JavaScript
-- **Framework:** Flask/Django/React (if applicable)
+- **Backend**: Not applicable (purely frontend application)
-- **API Used:** OpenWeatherMap API (or the relevant weather API used)
+- **API**: OpenWeatherMap API (or other relevant weather API)

 ## Setup Instructions
 1. **Clone the Repository**